hamedov93/passport-multiauth/README.md

 # Passport multiauth
 This package simply enables you to authenticate models other than App\User using laravel passport.

 > **Note**: Starting from version 9.x multiauth is built in in laravel passport, therefore this package is usable until version 8.x.
+If you still need the custom grants feature please use this package: https://github.com/hamedov93/passport-grants

 # Installation
 `composer require hamedov/passport-multiauth`